ibm-cloud-docs/instructlab/gettingstarted.md

     :   For example, `us-east`.

-1. Run the `ilab taxonomy upload` command to upload a TAR file from your COS bucket to InstructLab.
+1. Run the `ilab taxonomy upload` command to allow InstructLab to access the taxonomy TAR file that you uploaded earlier.
+Include your COS bucket details and credentials.

     ```sh
     ibmcloud ilab taxonomy upload \